 - Without saying anything, play a pattern on cups for students. - Teacher should lead this activity in silence, changing cups (number of sounds) and even length of phrase prior to any discussion. - Have students use creative and critical thinking to figure out the values (number of sounds for each cup) independently first.
 For example, blue - quarter note, yellow - eighth notes, clear - quarter rest). - Pause and discuss what students observed about the values of each cup. - Perform a rhythmic pattern using cups. - Next, demonstrate how to read a short poem to the rhythm of the pattern created with cups.
 Have students practice reading the poem with you. - Divide students into small groups.
-Assign each a short poem or nursery rhyme. - Have students create rhythmic patterns using cups to accompany their poem.
+Have each group write their own short poem, such as an acrostic or haiku, and create rhythmic patterns using cups to accompany their poem. - Students should be sure to write their poems in appropriate form based on the type of poem.